 Ending your California Central Coast Road Trip

 Once you’re at the end of our California Central Coast road trip itinerary, you’ve got some decisions to make.
 “Do I head to San Francisco for a few days?
 Should I explore the Bay Area National Parks?
-Should I head to Yosemite to explore the Californian Sierras?”
+Should I head to Yosemite to explore the California’s Sierras and kayak in the mountains?”
 Seriously, you have so many options.
 You can also just end your trip by flying out of San Jose (SJC), Oakland (OAK) or San Francisco (SFO) which is totally fine too.

 Here are some of our plans that you could use to extend your trip or for planning your next epic California road trip.: